ogulcanmunogullari/firstPage/README.md

 ###

-<h1 align="left">My name is Oğulcan and I am a self-taught junior software developer, I would like to work as a Full Stack or Frontend developer.</h1>
+<p align="left">My name is Oğulcan and I am a self-taught junior software developer, I would like to work as a Full Stack or Frontend developer.</p>

 ###